 Sponaugle says experience makes him best choice

-BY DAN NEPHIN, Staff Writer
+A LOOK AT JUDGE HOPEFULS: PART 1 BY DAN NEPHIN, Staff Writer

 Thomas B. Sponaugle wasn't sure he wanted to be a lawyer after he graduated from Florida State University College of Law.

 "You should have seen my father's expression when I told him that," Sponaugle said.
 So instead, he taught social studies for two years in New Jersey.

 At the time, he said, he was interested in both fields, but the law drew him back.

 Fast-forward two decades, and the 47-year-old Lancaster Township resident is one of four Republican candidates running for the sole vacant judge's seat in Lancaster County.